 Class B must have an average arresting force not to exceed 900 lbs.

 • SRD’s shall include a visual fall indicator.
 Typically this is built into the snap hook or area near the snap hook.
 The fall indicator helps provide a positive indication of a fall.
 External energy absorbers may also be utilized as visual indicators.

-• For the first time, a leading edge test for SRD’s is included in the standard.
-Specific test criteria must be met in order for devices to be labeled for leading edge work (where the lifeline can come in contact with a sharp edge during fall arrest).
-Devices meeting these requirements are designated SRL-LE.
-Leading edge rated devices will have specific information both on the label and in the instruction manual provided by the manufacturer.
+• For the first time, a sharp leading edge test for SRD’s is included in the standard.
+Specific test criteria must be met in order for devices to be labeled for sharp leading edge work (where the lifeline can come in contact with a sharp edge during fall arrest).
+Devices meeting these requirements are designated SRL-SLE.
+Sharp Leading edge rated devices will have specific information both on the label and in the instruction manual provided by the manufacturer.